-The majority of proud Pomeranian dog owners opt for the services of a professional groomer instead of trying to do Pomeranian dog grooming themselves.
-Owners interested in learning how to groom their Pomeranian at home will benefit from my Pomeranian grooming Book.
+Do Pomeranians need professional grooming?
+Most proud Pomeranian dog owners opt for the services of a professional groomer instead of trying to do Pomeranian dog grooming themselves.
+Owners interested in learning how to groom their Pomeranian at home will benefit from Pomeranian Grooming Tips in my Pom Grooming Book.

 How to Locate Dog Groomers Specializing in Pomeranians

-Ask other local Pom owners to recommend Pomeranian groomers or ask your breeder for a referral to a good dog grooming salon.
+Ask other local Pom owners to recommend Pomeranian groomers or refer your breeder to a good dog grooming salon.
 Pom owners will often ask for help locating Pomeranian grooming near me.

 Dog Groomers often have apprenticed under seasoned groomers or graduated from special dog grooming schools.
 Some regularly attend seminars so their knowledge remains current.

-- Every dog must have their own cage to keep them away from others.
+- Every dog must have a cage to keep them away from others.

-- The groomer must clean and sanitise the cages for each dog and sterilise equipment between dogs.
-If not, parasites and bacteria may be transferred form one animal to the next.
+- The groomer must clean and sanitize the cages for each dog and sterilize equipment between dogs.
+If not, parasites and bacteria may be transferred from one animal to another.

-- Responsible groomers won’t leave a dog unsupervised in a tub, on a table or in a cage when a dryer is on.
+- Responsible groomers won’t leave a dog unsupervised in a tub, table, or cage when a dryer is on.
 Serious accidents may occur.
 If you see dogs unattended, don’t use that groomer.

 muzzle.
 They’re trained to handle all types of dogs comfortably and with safety as a